Contact your claims company, the Financial Ombudsman Service, or the Financial Conduct Authority (FCA) to make a

-Claims management companies can help you make certain types of claims against financial services providers for a fee, eg to claim for mis-sold payment protection insurance (PPI).
+Claims management companies can help you make certain types of claims against financial services providers for a fee, such as claiming for mis-sold payment protection insurance (PPI).
 They can give you advice on what you can claim and help you with the legal process.

 Complaining about poor service

-Complain to the Legal Ombudsman if you’re unhappy with the service you’ve received from a claims company, for example the results of your claim or the fees they’ve charged you.
+Complain to the Financial Ombudsman Service if you’re unhappy with the service you’ve received from a claims company, for example the results of your claim or the fees they’ve charged you.

 Ask the claims company for a copy of their complaints procedure or check their website.

 Contact the claims company with your complaint so they have a chance to put things right.

 Keep a record of your complaint, for example details about any communication between you and the claims company.

-Contact the Legal Ombudsman if your claims company does not resolve your complaint in 8 weeks.
+Contact the Financial Ombudsman Service if your claims company does not resolve your complaint in 8 weeks.

 Complaining about poor conduct